Ryan Lankford

-Ryan Lankford (born December 9, 1991) is a Canadian football wide receiver who is currently a free agent.
+Ryan Lankford (born December 9, 1991) is an American former professional football wide receiver.
 He played college football for Illinois and signed with the Miami Dolphins as an undrafted free agent in 2014.
 He has been a member of the Indianapolis Colts, Saskatchewan Roughriders, Winnipeg Blue Bombers, Ottawa Redblacks, and BC Lions.

 High school and college

 Lankford played wide receiver, defensive back, kicker, punter, and also served as a kickoff and punt returner for Paxon School for Advanced Studies.
 He also lettered in track and field.
 Lankford then attended the University of Illinois at Urbana–Champaign, where he played 43 games and recorded 70 receptions for 1,014 receiving yards.
 He also played as a punter, averaging 39.4 yards on 19 punts.
 As a junior in 2012, Lankford led the team in receiving yards (469) and touchdowns (5).

 Professional career

 Miami Dolphins

 After going undrafted in 2014 Lankford signed with the Miami Dolphins on May 11, 2014, and was waived four days later.